Counselor Trainees

 Chase is from northeast Ohio and met his wife in college at Ohio State.
 He is regularly playing soccer, disc golf, and pickleball, and watches the Browns in the fall.
 Recently he has picked up some indoor hobbies as well such as learning the piano and baking.
 He also loves to spend time with friends, play games, and watch TV with his wife and dog.

-Areas of Clinical Focus: Adolescents, Anxiety, Children, College, Depression, Life Transitions, Spiritual Issues, Trauma
+Areas of Focus: Adolescents, Anxiety, Depression, Grief, Life Transitions, Spiritual Issues, Trauma

-Grace Fields is a counselor trainee currently under the supervision of Tracy Whiteside, LPCC-S. She is pursuing her master’s degree in clinical mental health counseling at Liberty University and is a member of the American Counseling Association.
-She earned her Bachelor of Arts in Psychology from The Ohio State University in 2023.
-For five years, Grace volunteered with Young Life Ministries, where she worked closely with high school students, fostering meaningful relationships and providing mentorship.
+Maddie Ziamba is a counselor trainee currently under the supervision of Tracy Whiteside, LPCC-S. She is pursuing her Master’s Degree in Clinical Mental Health Counseling at Ashland Theological Seminary and is a member of the American Counseling Association.
+Maddie graduated from Ohio University in 2020 with a BA in psychology.

 Professional Focus: